 Paloma Picasso is the daughter of Pablo Picasso.
 She began her jewelry career fashioning costume jewelry out of old parts she found at flea markets.
 After going to design school, Picasso created pieces for Yves Saint Laurent.
 From there she was invited to create a collection for Tiffany & Co, where she has remained a household name for the past 30 years.
 An artist in her own right, Picasso’s unique style embodies a blend of colorful gemstones and modern form that draws inspiration from the world around her.

 Farah Khan Ali is a well-regarded jewelry designer and gemologist that graduated at the top of her class.
 Her work is exotic and luxurious, with many of her designs being worn by Bollywood’s most famed actresses.

 “I view the world around us from a different perspective,” Ali reflects.
 “What necessarily is to others is not what I see it as.
 I am captivated by our natural environment, and any form, shape that catches my fancy stimulates me to translate that inanimate thought into an animate object of beauty and art.”

 Jennifer Meyer Maguire has gained industry fame with her simple yet elegant designs.
 She began her career after working in the public relations department at Giorgio Armani and Ralph Lauren.
 Seeing firsthand what it took to be in the fashion industry, Maguire then launched a jewelry collection for the everyday woman.
 Her pieces embody jewelry that is timeless and personal, as well as creative and inspired.

 “Ask any woman where they received or bought a certain piece of jewelry, and they will tell you a story,” Maguire emphasizes, knowing full well the sentimental impact jewelry can have.

-An appropriate use of the local culture, combined with your own wisdom and creative ideas, naturally leads to good designs.
-Works that can reflect the East-West collision presents the most beautiful spark.”
+Appropriate use of the local culture, combined with your own wisdom and creative ideas, naturally leads to good designs.
+Works that can reflect the East-West collision present the most beautiful spark.”